mattermost/docs/source/guides/community.rst

 When answering a common question, always include a link to the docs so the person asking--along with people in future who read your response.
 If no doc exists, do one of two things:

 1. Add the  the documentation, then answer the question with a link to the information, or
-2. Answer the question and open a ticket for the missing information to be added to docs
+2. Answer the question and open a ticket for the missing information to be added to docs.

 During the triage process, if the information missed should have obviously been included, assign the ticket to the earliest approver for the doc PR, otherwise assign to doc PR author.